 8. Designate a check writer - Have a parent, or best man, or trusted aunt or uncle hold all the checks you'll be doling out on your wedding night.
 Leave the signed checks blank and ask all the vendors to give you receipts so you can update your checkbook later.
 There's nothing worse than having to interrupt a bride or groom at the end of the night and asking for money!

 9. Make really, really good maps to your church and reception site ...
-Have an out-of-town guest look at it.
+I know, I know.
+Almost all of your guests will be navigating with their phones.
+But until they make weather proof phones that don't shut down in heat and cold, you will be doing your guests a solid to include a map to your locations with their invitations.
+Anyone from out of town will really appreciate having it for a reference.
+Also, when you create the maps, have an out-of-town guest look at it.
 I get maps all the time that make no sense.
 Don't forget to add North, South, East and West to the map.
 Have written directions from several main highways as well on the other side.
 You don't want your guests getting lost and you don't want to give them a good excuse for getting to the wedding late.
-A lot of couples lately seem to think everyone's OK Mapquesting to get their directions.
-Resist this temptation.
-It makes everyone over 25 really cranky!
+Hopefully this tip will eventually become obsolete when we all have navigation chips in our brains, but that day has not yet arrived ;)

 11. If you want people to dance ...
 Hire a live band!
 I know they cost more, but if you want people to stick around and really dance regardless of their age or musical taste, nothing gets everybody up on the dance floor like a live band.12.
 Where's the cutoff for the guest list?
 A surprising amount of couples ask me this question.
 I always tell them that if you went out to dinner with this couple, would you pick up the check without thinking twice about buying them dinner?
 If you can say yes, then by all means, include them on your list.
 If not, then send them a nice personalized note after the fact.
 Couples are so worried about offending people by not inviting them to their wedding.
 Have you ever been offended by not being invited to one?
 Think about it.
 A lot of guests are coming from far enough away that they need to get a hotel room for the night, as well as pay for travel expenses and a gift for you.
 Sitting at dinner during receptions lets me eavesdrop on way too many conversations.
 I hear more people complaining, complaining about being invited!
 They're upset because they're spending anywhere from $50 - $500 just to not spend an evening with you!